chewhongjun/IntroductionToProgramming/README.md

 ## Question of the week <a name="wk1"></a>
 *Your goal is not to finish all the questions, but to understand how does variables, math operators and the while loop works.
 Do not be pressured to do all of it!
-I would rather you take your time and think about the questions than how to solve it :)
+Take your time and think about the questions dont rush into finding the answers :)
 if you have finished and are looking for more stuff to do youtube is your friend*
 ```
 1. Take in 10 user input(integers), and print the average on screen